 Story Times at Your Library

 The Tabb and Yorktown Libraries offer story times in 4-week sessions with breaks between.
-The next sessions starts the week of January 5, 2026.
 We offer story times for the following age groups:

 Due to limited class size, registration is required.
 Register once for all weeks in a session.
 To register visit the Youth Services desk, call the Tabb Library (757-890-5110) or Yorktown Library (757-890-5294), or register online through the Events Calendar.If space is still open, you may register for story times taking place during the current session.

-New Teen Programs Participant Agreement and Code of Conduct forms will be available beginning December 29, 2025.
-All teens including teen volunteers who’d like to participate in any teen programs at York County Public libraries during the year 2026, will need to complete a new form.
-Teen Programs Participant Agreement and Code of Conduct forms are available through the library website under the Teen tab or www.yorkcounty.gov/761/Teens, and at the youth service desks at Tabb and Yorktown library.
+All teens including teen volunteers who’d like to participate in any teen programs at York County Public libraries during the year 2026, will need to complete the Teen Programs Participant Agreement and Code of Conduct form.
+Forms are available through the library website under the Teen tab or www.yorkcounty.gov/761/Teens, and at the youth service desks at Tabb and Yorktown library.

 Sign up through Beanstack.
 Don't forget to log your books to get credit!